Lightning-AI/litdata/README.md

 ## Support Profiling

-The `StreamingDataLoader` supports profiling your dataloading.
-Simply use the `profile_batches` argument to set how many batches to profile:
+The `StreamingDataLoader` supports profiling of your data loading process.
+Simply use the `profile_batches` argument to specify the number of batches you want to profile:

 ```python
 from litdata import StreamingDataset, StreamingDataLoader